infoqualitylab/Retraction-Case-Study-Matsuyama/README.md

 **Python Files**
 * get_metadata.ipynb: run using Jupyter Notebook
+* get_metadata_on_VPN.py: run using Anaconda Prompt/Terminal - Same functionality as get_metadata.py, but assumes that you are on-campus or using VPN with Group 4_TunnelAll_2FA_Duo (which requires username/password/and authentication preference push,sms,phone - definitely works with phone).
 * get_metadata.py: run using Anaconda Prompt/Terminal - NOTE: This doesn't work with 2FA.
 ```bash
 python get_metadata.py